 Protocols are in place to provide guidance to Council staff and elected members on maintaining appropriate professional relationships in their dealings with one another.
 The constitution contains a Protocol on Member / Officer relations as well as a specific Code of Good Practice for Elected Members and Officers Involved in the Planning Process.
 The Council has adopted a Members Allowances Scheme and has established an independent remuneration panel to ensure that the terms and conditions for members are clear.
 A pay policy statement and associated procedure covers the approach to pay and grading for Council staff and there is a procedure in place to deal with pay and grading appeals.

-in place to ensure that we continuously monitor the delivery of our services and manage our risks effectively.
+A performance and risk management framework is in place to ensure that we continuously monitor the delivery of our services and manage our risks effectively.
 The arrangements include; reports to the council's Corporate Management Team and Cabinet, monthly performance reporting and meetings, programme board reports and meetings, reports to service and directorate management team meetings and scrutiny reports and meetings.

 The Council works with a number of public, private and third sector organisations to deliver services.
-To help those officers and members involved with partnership working, a guide is available on the intranet Partnership Toolkit: Cumbria County Council together with a selfassessment for officers supporting Council involvement in partnerships.
+To help those officers and members involved with partnership working, a guide is available on the intranet Partnership Toolkit: Cumbria County Council together with a self-assessment for officers supporting Council involvement in partnerships.
 The guide also describes the council's standards for excellence in partnership working.

-effective management and integration of all partnership activity relevant to their role in achieving the corporate objectives of the Council, and for ensuring that all partnership register.
+Individual directorates assume responsibility for the effective management and integration of all partnership activity relevant to their role in achieving the corporate objectives of the Council, and for ensuring that all partnerships are accurately recorded on the corporate partnership register.